Mbodin/blocklib/README.md

 Note that Blocklib is a very common library name: do double-check that this is indeed the library that you need.
 It was named as-is because its main display unit is associated to the `block` type (nothing related to block-chain or this kind of thing).

-To use the library, define a module parameterised by an `InOut.T` submodule, as-is:
+To use the library, define a module parameterised by an `InOut.T` submodule.
+For instance by creating a file `main.ml` as-is:
 ```ocaml
 module Main (IO : InOut.T) = struct